pingcap/tidb-operator/en/destroy-a-tidb-cluster.md

 ## Delete data

 The above commands that destroy the cluster only remove the running Pod, but the data is still retained.
-If you want the data to be deleted as well, you can use the following commands:
+If you want to delete the data as well, use the following commands:

 > **Warning:**
 >